University of Kentucky Symphony Orchestra

 John Nardolillo, Music Director and Conductor

 John Nardolillo has appeared with more than thirty of the country’s leading orchestras, including the Seattle, San Francisco, Detroit, Atlanta, Dallas, National, Milwaukee, Utah, Columbus, Indianapolis, Oregon, Fort Worth, Buffalo, Alabama, Louisville, Missouri, North Carolina, Toledo, Vermont and Honolulu symphonies.
 He also recently conducted concerts at the Kennedy Center in Washington DC, the Kimmel Center in Philadelphia, and Carnegie Hall in New York.
-Mr. Nardolillo made his professional conducting debut in 1994 at the Sully Festival in France, and has since made conducting appearances in the United States, France, Germany, Italy, Norway, Sweden, Denmark and China.
+Mr. Nardolillo made his professional conducting debut in 1994 at the Sully Festival in France, and has since made conducting appearances in the United States, France, Germany, Italy, Norway, Sweden, Denmark, the Czech Republic, the Philippines and China.
 He has led major American orchestras in subscription series concerts, summer and pops concerts, education concerts and tours, and for television and radio broadcasts.
-He has recorded for Naxos and Albany records, and has been featured in articles in the New York Times, the Washington Post, the Boston Globe and Vanity Fair magazine.
+He has recorded for Naxos and Albany records, and has been featured in articles or reviews in the New York Times, the Washington Post, the Boston Globe and Vanity Fair magazine.
+Mr. Nardolillo is the Artistic Director and Conductor of the Prague Summer Nights Festival, which presents more than 18 performances of opera, symphonic repertoire and chamber music each summer in the Czech Republic and Austria.
 In 2004 John Nardolillo joined the faculty at the University of Kentucky, where he is currently serving as the Director of Orchestras.